 Boomers!
 Vista is an amusement park and mini golf venue located not far from the city’s downtown.
 It is one of the best things to do in Vista for families with kids and is a great entertainment option for tourists of all ages.

-Boomers provide visitors with a multitude of activities in addition to mini golf, including go-karts, bumper boats, laser tag, and more.
-Guests can easily spend several hours at the establishment enjoying the amusements and the Johnny Rockets restaurant located on-site.
+Boomers provide visitors with many activities besides mini golf, including go-karts, bumper boats, laser tag, and more.
+Guests can easily spend several hours at the establishment enjoying the amusements and the on-site Johnny Rockets restaurant.

 See Related: Best Places to Visit in the US